Frequently Asked Questions for Housing Benefit and Council Tax Reduction

 Extended Payment of Housing Benefit and Council Tax Reduction is an extra four weeks of Housing Benefit to help pay rent when certain other benefits stop because you’re going back to work, working more hours or earning more money.

 If you think you have a good reason for making a late claim, please write to the Housing Benefits Service as soon as possible.
 You must state clearly that you wish to apply for your benefit to be backdated, how far back you wish us to consider backdating your claim and your reason for not claiming earlier.
 Any backdated benefit is calculated on your circumstances and the Benefit rules, which applied over the backdating period.
 If your circumstances changed over that period you may be asked to fill in another benefit claim form.

 Maximum period for which a claim can be backdated.

-For working age customers, the benefit rules state that benefit cannot be backdated for more than 6 months from the date we received your written request for backdating, even if you had a good reason for not claiming earlier.
-From April 2016, Housing Benefit backdating will be restricted to a maximum of 4 weeks.
+For working age customers, the benefit rules state that benefit cannot be backdated for more than 4 weeks for Housing Benefit and 6 months for a Council Tax Reduction, from the date we received your written request for backdating, even if you had a good reason for not claiming earlier.

 For customers who are Pension Credit Age backdating is limited to 3 months.